 2. High bar squats have to be done with a very upright posture so that the quads perform as much work as possible.

 3. The hamstrings require dedicated work such as Romanian deadlifts, leg curls…etc.

-4. The front squat is a fine exercise, but it’s a little harder on the knees and cannot be tolerated by all when done in the context of a high volume routine.
+4. The front squat is a fine exercise, but it’s a little harder on the knees and may cause problems when incorporated in a high volume routine.